 IFAW's latest report "Animals, People and War: The Impact of Conflict" explores the impact human-driven conflict has on community animals, wildlife, and habitats.

 "Both animal and human conditions, as well as their fates, are deeply intertwined.
 Human conflict is tragic and never confined to human society alone.

 Animals in conflict zones experience the same distress as their human counterparts.
-While the reduction of human suffering must be prioritised, the impact of conflict on animals must also be recognised and addressed.
+While the reduction of human suffering must be prioritized, the impact of conflict on animals must also be recognized and addressed.